What is Archaeology? Archaeologists Share Their Expertise

 What is archaeology?
 The short answer is that archaeology is the study of human history and prehistory through the excavation of sites and the analysis of artifacts and other physical remains.

-Who better to answer "What is archaeology?" than trained professionals who describe how they unearth information about the lives of people who existed hundreds, thousands, and even millions of years before us.
+Archaeologists are trained professionals who unearth information about the lives of people who existed hundreds, thousands, and even millions of years before us.

-These real-life "Indians Joneses" describe specific excavations they have undertaken, and what they learned about the communities and societies they have studied.
-Each archaeologist profiled here offers mini case studies on what can be revealed through ancient structures; manuscripts, sculptures, and paintings; tools; food remnants, cooking utensils, and storage receptacles; clothing; and human remains themselves.
+These real-life "Indiana Joneses" learn about the communities and societies they have studied through examining ancient structures; manuscripts, sculptures, and paintings; tools; food remnants, cooking utensils, and storage receptacles; clothing; and human remains themselves.

 Despite its focus on the past, archaeology brings to life themes as relevant today as they were several millennia ago: identity, sense of place, community, ritual, power, awe, and connection.